alex-toy/chatbot_rasa/nlu.md

 - Please suggest me a good laptop
 - I wanted to purchase a phone
 - Can you recommend me a laptop

+## intent:latest_news_phones_laptop
+- whats the latest news with phones
+- can you tell me about the trends regarding phones
+- what's going on in the tech world for laptops
+-